Click here to access BBC's

-A constitution was adopted in 1994, and Ethiopia's first multiparty elections were held in 1995.
+A constitution was adopted in 1994.
+Ethiopia's first multiparty elections were held in 1995.
 A border war with Eritrea late in the 1990's ended with a peace treaty in December 2000.
-In August 2012, longtime leader Prime Minister Meles Zenawi died in office and was replaced by his Deputy Prime Minister Hailemariam Desalegn, who remained in office until his resignation in February 2018.
+In August 2012, longtime leader Prime Minister Meles Zenawi died in office.
+He was replaced by his Deputy Prime Minister Hailemariam Desalegn, who remained in office until his resignation in February 2018.

 Click here for